snabbco/snabb/README.md

 Should build more high level API, eg net.eth0:ip() etc. Like sysfs but with native methods I guess, and create etc. eg net:bridge("br0"). net.br0.ip = ....

-Should add some tostring methods for some of these structures... just done ls so far.
+Should add some tostring methods for some of these structures... just done ls so far. eg network interfaces should look like ip/ifconfig output.

 Should split out more of the stuff that is not just system calls into utility package.